Lifestyle

 Slide Nr 5Haegue Yang: Star-Crossed Rendezvous

 The Museum of Contemporary Art, Los Angeles – Haegue Yang, a South Korean artist based in Berlin and Seoul, employs a myriad of ordinary objects to examine the relationship between the individual component and the collective.
-Moving away from conformity and singular identity, Yang’s ongoing engagement with the composer Isang Yun is realised through an institutional collaboration, which will include a one-night performance by the LA Philharmonic on 10 March.
-From 1 March to 2 August 2026
+Moving away from conformity and singular identity, Yang’s ongoing engagement with the composer Isang Yun is realised through an institutional collaboration at Los Angeles’ Museum of Contemporary Art.
+Until 2 August 2026

 Lifestyle